Shoppers at the Academy Museum Store.

 • price 2 of 4

 The charming Monsieur Marcel Gourmet Market and Bistro has been a staple of the Original Farmers Market for 30 years.
-Recently, to answer increased demand for the market’s homewares, a stand-alone shop was opened just steps away, expanding the offerings and giving them a permanent home.
+Last year, to answer increased demand for the French market’s homewares, a stand-alone shop was opened just steps away, expanding the offerings and giving them a permanent home.
 Inside, you’ll find everything you need to meet any decor and entertaining needs: a curated collection of dishes, cocktail glasses, cutlery, table settings, cookbooks, wooden bowls, aprons and more—making it a cinch to find the perfect gift for the gourmand or perennial party host in your life.

 Advertising